Swiss-cheese models and the Dyer-Roeder approximation: Swiss-cheese models

-We now consider an infinity of such free-falling particles, filling space, and we rewrite the Kottler metric~\eqref{eq:Kottler_metric} using the coordinates $(T,R)$ instead of $(t,r)$.
-It is not necessary, for that purpose, to integrate explicitely Eq.~\eqref{eq:relation_T_R_r}.
-Using only the free-fall four-velocity~$u$, we get
+Now consider an infinity of such free-falling particles, filling space, and rewrite the Kottler metric~\eqref{eq:Kottler_metric} using the coordinates $(T,R)$ instead of $(t,r)$.
+It is not necessary to explicitly integrate Eq.~\eqref{eq:relation_T_R_r}; simply combining $\dd T=-u_\mu \dd x^\mu$ with the expression of $u$, we find